The Top 10 Machine Learning Algorithms to Know

 Support Vector Machine

 The distance between the hyperplane and the closest data points is referred to as the margin.
 The best or optimal hyperplane that can separate the two classes is the line that has the largest margin.
-Only these points are relevant in defining the hyperplane and in the construction of the classifier.
+Only these points are relevant in defining the hyperplane and constructing the classifier.
 These points are called the support vectors.
 They support or define the hyperplane.
-In practice, an optimization algorithm is used to find the values for the coefficients that maximizes the margin.
+In practice, an optimization algorithm is used to find the values for the coefficients that maximize the margin.

-SVM might be one of the most powerful out-of-the-box classifiers and worth trying on your dataset.
+SVM might be one of the most powerful out-of-the-box classifiers and is worth trying on your dataset.

 9. Bagging and Random Forest

-In bagging, the same approach is used, but instead for estimating entire statistical models, most commonly decision trees.
-Multiple samples of your training data are taken then models are constructed for each data sample.
+The same approach is used in bagging, but for estimating entire statistical models — most commonly decision trees.
+Multiple samples of your training data are taken to construct models for each data sample.
 When you need to make a prediction for new data, each model makes a prediction and the predictions are averaged to give a better estimate of the true output value.

 Random Forest